kantale/BME_17/exercises.md

 ```

 ### 11
 Create a function that will take as an argument a list containing only strings.
-The function will return a number: the average length of the strings.
+The function will return a **float number**: the average length of the strings.
 For example:
 ```python
 a = ['mitsos', 'anna', 'epameinonas'] f(a) # Returns 7.0 ((6+4+11)/3)
 ```

 ### 12
 Create a function that will take no arguments.
-The function will return a list with all number that are perfect squared from 100 to 10.000.
+The function will return a **list** with all number that are perfect squared from 100 to 10.000.
 A number `a` is perfect square if there exist an integer `b` such that b<sup>2</sup>=a.
 An example of perfect squares are:  100 (=10^2), 144(=12^2), 256(16^2).

 ## Sets
 ### 13
 Create a function that will take as argument 2 strings.
-The function will returnQ
+The function will return:
 * `True`: If all letters of the first string exist in the second string.
 * `False`: Otherwise